ChickenProp/chickenprop.github.com/drafts/haskenthetical.md

 I call it "toy" in the sense of... well, right now it's a toy like an RC plane is a toy.
 But my vague goal is to make it into a toy like the Wright flyer would have been a toy if it had been built in 2003.
 I'd like to get it, say, 80% of the way to being a "real" language.
 I have no intention or expectation of taking it the other 800% of the way.
 I have no intention or expectation of taking on [responsibility-according-to-me](http://reasonableapproximation.net/2020/04/13/in-my-culture-responsibility-oss.html) here.

 (And honestly, even the first 80% is super ambitious.
-I don't *expect* to get that far, it would just be nice to.)
+I don't *expect* to get that far, it would just be nice to.
+If I never touch the project again after this, I won't consider my time wasted.)

-If you're curious, [the source code is available here.](https://github.com/ChickenProp/haskenthetical) If you have [stack](https://en.wikipedia.org/wiki/Stack_\(Haskell\)), `stack build --fast` should suffice to build and then `stack exec -- haskenthe -h` to run the executable.
+If you're curious, [the source code is available here](https://github.com/ChickenProp/haskenthetical)<sup><small>[¶](https://github.com/ChickenProp/haskenthetical/tree/54d7571f1662af68418840645435ab7d0e719003)</small></sup>[^permalinks].
+If you have [stack](https://en.wikipedia.org/wiki/Stack_\(Haskell\)), `stack build --fast` should suffice to build and then `stack exec -- haskenthe -h` to run the executable.

+[^permalinks]: I'm using ¶ to indicate links to the state of the repository as of this writing.

 So far I've implemented basic [Hindley-Milner type inference](http://reasonableapproximation.net/2019/05/05/hindley-milner.html), the ability to define new types, and pattern matching.
 The only built-in types are `->`, `Float` (which is a Haskell `Double` under the hood), and `String` (a Haskell `Text`).
 Builtin functions are `+`, `-` and `*` (all of type `-> Float (-> Float Float)` and `err!` (of type `-> String $a`).
 I don't yet have division because I haven't decided how I want to handle division by 0.
 I don't expect I'll come up with anything particularly exciting there, but also I haven't felt the need for division yet.